Nicole732/devsecops-gitlab-endToEnd-sast-sca-dast-repo/README.md

 * [SSRF - Server Side Request Forgery](exercises/03-ssrf.md)
 * [RCE - Remote Code Execution & Reverse Shell](exercises/04-rce-reverse-shell.md)

-## DevSecOps Pipeline using Gitlab
+## DevSecOps Pipeline using Gitlab with SCA, SAST and DAST

 To implement a DevSeCops pipeline for this Java project using Gitlab: